 When you delete a file, the deletion fails with an error message that says “File In Use – The action can’t be completed because the file is open in another program“.

 The cause of this issue is that a program or Windows itself is using or running the file while you try to delete it, causing it unable to be deleted.
-This short guide will show you several methods on how to force delete a file in use on Windows 10.
+This short guide will show you several methods on how to force delete a file in use on Windows 11 or Windows 10.

-3 things to try before using a software to force delete a file in use on Windows 10
+3 things to try before using a software to force delete a file in use

 Close the program